This section covers some Dynamics 365 for Outlook troubleshooting, including:

 Site Map Errors

-You may also receive errors across all your users if there exists a duplicate entry in your site map, within the same area or sub area.
+You may also receive errors across all your users if there exists a duplicate entry in your site map, within the same area or sub-area.
 If this is the case, then you will not be able to configure the Outlook client.
-The quickest way to check if this is the case is to simply log in to your CRM, and scan the site map (the left-hand navigation area), and check for any entry that have a (1) next to it.
+The quickest way to check if this is the case is to simply log in to your CRM, and scan the site map (the left-hand navigation area), and check for any entry that has a (1) next to it.

-If this is the case, then the site map itself will need to be corrected by a CRM administrator.
+If this is the case, then the site map itself will need to be corrected by a Dynamics 365 for CRM administrator.

 “The selected action cannot be completed while a synchronization is in progress.”